gdepeute/dae.notes/estaff.notes.md

 - Cleaned up database
 - Fix to registration to create new orgs as Trial
+  - Still have an issue if the user waits too long to click the link after token expires.
 - Licenses match all current deals
 - Tools in place to alert on violation of licenses
 - Significant cleanup of users, orgs